A new measure between sets of probability distributions with applications to erratic financial behavior: Conclusion

-In summary, this paper introduces a new measure to study similarity between time series' change points, while capturing the uncertainty around such erratic shifts.
+In summary, this paper introduces a new measure to study similarity between time series' change points (as determined by a Bayesian change point algorithm), while capturing the uncertainty around such erratic shifts.
 We present promising findings on country and sector indices, with substantial insights into the structure of the two collections and the differences therein.
 Our methodology and findings pair well with existing statistical techniques, with the identification of frequently observed change points inspiring a closer examination of the associated crises.
 This closer analysis identifies relationships between erratic behavior profiles, correlations, dynamics and trajectories, with noteworthy implications for financial practitioners and new understandings of risk management during crises.